catppuccin/highlightjs/README.md

 ## Usage

 Add the CSS for your preferred flavor in your markup.
-You can do this by either getting the files via NPM or a CDN.
+You can do this by either getting the files from npm, or through a CDN.

-### NPM:
+### npm

-Installation:
+Install the `@catppuccin/highlightjs` package with your preferred package manager.

 ```bash
 npm install -D @catppuccin/highlightjs
 ```

 You can then use the files in `@catppuccin/highlightjs/css` or `@catppuccin/highlightjs/sass`.

-### CDN:
+### CDN

-Embed the [Highlight.js script](https://highlightjs.org/download/), then one of our themes.
+Embed the [Highlight.js script](https://highlightjs.org/download/) along with one of our themes.

 > [!NOTE]
 > The "variable version" assumes that you have a flavor of Catppuccin already present in your CSS variables, e.g. `:root { --ctp-mauve:136,57,239; }`.